sourmash-bio/sourmash/doc/command-line.md

 * `search` finds matches to a query signature in a collection of signatures.
 * `gather` finds the best reference genomes for a metagenome, using the provided collection of signatures.
 * `index` builds a fast index for many (thousands) of signatures.
+* `prefetch` selects signatures of interest from a very large collection of signatures, for later processing.

 There are also a number of commands that work with taxonomic information; these are grouped under the `sourmash lca`